Discovering our oceans through experience

 Although the ocean is still a largely unexplored ecosystem, we know that it is a critical climate regulator, which makes it a major concern for humankind.
 Currently, less than 6% of the world’s oceans have been researched.

 In order to answer the questions of young people, give them keys of understanding and help them to prepare their future, key players in the private and public sectors have come together to build the Mission Ocean program.
-This learning path is designed for high school students and is based on 3D and virtual universes.
+This learning path is designed for middle school students and is based on 3D and virtual universes.

 Study, explore and protect